JonHMChan/flask-app-1/README.md

  ## Files and folders

  **For you**
  - `/templates` - Contains all of the HTML templates in your application.
-There are two: `index.html` is for the homepage located at `localhost:5000`, and `detail.html` is for an individual pokemon's page located at `localhost:5000/:id` where `:id` is the pokemon's ID number.
+There are two: `index.html` is for the homepage located at `localhost:5000`, and `detail.html` is for an individual pokemon's page located at `localhost:5000/:id` where `:id` is the Pokemon's ID number.
 For example, `localhost:5000/1` should be the page for Bulbasaur.
  - `/static/css` - Contains each of the CSS files for each of the HTML files in `/templates`.
 So `index.css` is for `index.html` and `detail.css` is for `detail.html`
  - `/static/js` - Contains each of the JavaScript files for each of the HTML files in `templates`.
 So `index.js` is for `index.html` and `detail.js` is for `detail.html`.
 This folder also contains `jquery.min.js` for jQuery.
 It's already installed in each of your HTML files in `/templates` and you can see how it's installed there.